Comparison of Medieval and Modern Beekeeping Practices

 Why bees are critical for sustainable agriculture and food security Bees are critical for sustainable agriculture and food security because they are key pollinators for a vast majority of the world’s crops, directly enhancing crop yields, nutritional quality, and biodiversity essential for resilient food systems. • Pollination and Crop Production: More than 90% of the

-Are bees critical for sustainable agriculture and food security?
+Are bees critical for sustainable agriculture?
 Read More »

 pollinators, bumblebees, bees, insects, hymenoptera, entomology, blossom, pollination, close up, macro, bees, bees, bees, bees, bees